(1893 – 1998)

 Born into a wealthy family and determined to become an artist at an early age, Beatrice was a rebel.
 Her mother was particularly overbearing and did not agree with her daughter’s aspirations.
 After several heated discussions, Beatrice was sent as a teenager to the famed Julian Academy in Paris.
 It was at this time the young artist became convinced the bohemian life was for her.
 She briefly occupied a loft in Giverny, where she had the opportunity to spy through the hedges on Claude Monet painting in his wonderful garden.

-Beatrice went on to study acting with the Comedie-Francaise, which was only slightly more tolerable for her mother than Wood’s pursuit of painting.
+Beatrice Wood studied acting with the Comedie-Francaise, which was only slightly more tolerable for her mother than Wood’s pursuit of painting.
 Beatrice spoke French fluently and somehow acting in French seemed to make it acceptable.
 Prompted by the onset of World War I, the young actress returned to New York and became part of a French Repertory Company.
-In New York, Beatrice became involved with a group of individuals who had a profound effect on her and on the 20th century.
+In New York, Wood became involved with a group of individuals who had a profound effect on her and on the 20th century.
 It was among this avant-garde group that the Dada movement flourished.

 Her extraordinary life inspired us to dream and to simultaneously appreciate both the past and the now.
 No matter her age, she was perpetually contemporary.
 Her work and her energy compell us to realize that history is made every day.
 Wood’s greatest gift to us was her demonstration that life is to be lived to the fullest.
 She was an advocate for world peace and felt if she was able to give only one gift to mankind, it would be to end all war.
 We can honor her memory by living life as she did; with great generosity, creativity, compassion and, above all else, honesty.